projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

    Hypervisor Memory Initialization

-The memory mapping policy used is:
+The following memory mapping policy used is:

 - Identical mapping (ACRN hypervisor memory could be relocatable in the future)
-- Map all the address space with UNCACHED type, read/write, user and execute-disable access right
+- Map all address spaces with UNCACHED type, read/write, user and execute-disable access right
 - Remap [0, low32_max_ram) regions to WRITE-BACK type
 - Remap [4G, high64_max_ram) regions to WRITE-BACK type
-- set the paging-structure entries' U/S flag to supervisor-mode for hypervisor owned memroy
+- set the paging-structure entries' U/S flag to supervisor-mode for hypervisor-owned memory
   (exclude the memory reserve for trusty)
-- remove 'NX' bit for pages that contain hv code section
+- Remove 'NX' bit for pages that contain the hv code section

 .. figure:: images/mem-image69.png
    :align: center